QiuYukang/5G-LENA/doc/source/nr-module.rst

 This module implements a partial set of features currently defined in the standard.
-Key aspects introduced in Release-15 that are still missing are: spatial multiplexing, configured grant scheduling and puncturing, realistic beam management, error model for control channels.
+Key aspects introduced in Release-15 that are still missing are: spatial multiplexing, configured grant scheduling and puncturing, error model for control channels.